 Step 6: Security page

-2. In Trusted Certificates, enter your custom certificate authority (CA) certificates to insert into your organization’s certificate trust chain.
+2. In Trusted Certificates, paste in your custom certificate authority (CA) certificates to insert into your organization’s certificate trust chain.
 This feature enables all BOSH-deployed components in your deployment to trust custom root certificates.
+If you want to use Docker registries to run TAS for VMs app instances in Docker containers, enter the certificate for your private Docker registry in this text box.
+For more information about running app instances in TAS for VMs using Docker registries, see Using Docker Registries.

-To enter multiple certificates, paste your certificates one after the other.
-For example, format your certificates like the example below:
+To enter multiple certificates, paste in your certificates one after the other.
+For example, format your certificates as shown in the following example:

 -----BEGIN CERTIFICATE-----